-Guidance for all institutions administering the 16 to 19 Bursary Fund in the 2019 to 2020 academic year.
+Guidance for all institutions administering the 16 to 19 bursary fund in the 2020 to 2021 academic year

 Who this guide is for

 This guide is for all institutions that administer the 16 to 19 Bursary Fund.
 This includes schools, academies, further education (FE) colleges, sixth-form colleges, training providers, specialist independent providers and local authorities.
-Education and Skills Funding Agency (ESFA) calls all of these institutions throughout this guide.
+Education and Skills Funding Agency (ESFA) refers to all of these as ‘institutions’ throughout this guide.

 16 to 19 Bursary Fund: a summary

-The 16 to 19 Bursary Fund provides financial support to help students overcome specific financial barriers to participation so they can remain in education.
+The 16 to 19 Bursary Fund provides financial support to help students overcome the specific financial barriers to participation they face so they can remain in education.

 There are 2 types of 16 to 19 bursaries: